Kara Mia

 Kara Mia is a 2019 Philippine television drama fantasy series broadcast by GMA Network.
-Directed by Dominic Zapata, it stars Barbie Forteza and Mika dela Cruz in the title role.
-It premiered on February 18, 2019 on the network's Telebabad line up replacing Cain at Abel.
+Directed by Dominic Zapata, it stars Barbie Forteza and Mika dela Cruz both in the title roles.
+It premiered on February 18, 2019 on the network's Telebabad line up.
 The series concluded on June 28, 2019 with a total of 92 episodes.
-It was replaced by Sahaya in its timeslot.

 The series is originally titled as Ang Dalawang Mukha ni Guadalupe.
 It is streaming online on YouTube.

 Premise

 Kara and Mia are two faces in a single body, with Kara in the front and Mia in the back.
 When they get older, they will discover a way on how to separate their face with its own body every night, while going back to their original form at morning.